michelfernandez/cove/site/content/english/_index.md

 With Skribble you sign legally and securely according to the following requirements:
 {{% /heading %}}

-{{% collapsible 1 "Requirement of written form according to OR/eIDAS" "check" %}}
+{{% collapsible 1 "E-signature standards QES and FES according to ZertES/eIDAS" "check" %}}
-Skribble is based on the qualified electronic signature (QES).
-The QES is equivalent to a handwritten signature according to Swiss and EU law.
+Skribble works exclusively with legally defined e-signature standards: The qualified electronic signature (QES) and the advanced electronic signature (AES).
 {{% /collapsible %}}

-{{% collapsible 2 "Qualified electronic signature according to ZertES/eIDAS" "check" %}}
+{{% collapsible 2 "Requirement of written form according to OR/eIDAS" "check" %}}
-Skribble obtains QES from Swisscom, a provider of electronic certificates recognised under ZertES and eIDAS.
+The qualified electronic signature (QES) available on Skribble is equivalent to the handwritten signature before Swiss and EU law.
 {{% /collapsible %}}

 {{% collapsible 3 "Data protection according to FADP/GDPR" "check" %}}